wingersonMJ/Decision_tree_prediction/README.md

 for flexibility in the PSaC proportion in each bootstrapped sample, our confidence intervals are expected to be wider (i.e., less certain) but more generalizable and representative of a range of values that might be observed in other samples with higher or lower PSaC prevalence.

 Data analysis was conducted in Python programing language (Python Software Foundation,  https://www.python.org/).
-Scripts are available at *will add link when I upload it to Github*.
+Scripts are available at https://github.com/wingersonMJ/Decision_tree_prediction.

 ## Results